stephaniebonds/stephaniebonds.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD Candidate in Economics at UC Berkeley.
-My research lies at the intersection of development, labor, and education economics, with a focus on access to education in low-income contexts.
+I work on topics in development, labor, and education economics, with a particular interest in access to education in low-income contexts.

 You can contact me at sbonds [at] berkeley [dot] edu